 For example, I’m targeting college students in dorms, who have tons of photos, but can’t put nails in dorm walls.
 Here’s an example of a promotion for college students I ran on Instagram that had some success:

 Despite the recent challenges, things are looking up.
 Way up.
 There are a few great national television features for WeMontage that have me extremely confident the fourth quarter will be a turning point for the business (e.g., DIY Networks, and another HUGE one that I will disclose at a later time).

 So, yes, there is presumably life after the would-be death of a startup.
 But time will tell for sure.

 The business situation obviously sucks, but maybe even more important is the impact it’s had on my family life.
 I’ve been a lot more edgy these past few months and extra moody (I was already edgy ever since I started the business).
 And I’ve been super impatient.
+I was telling one of my business owner friends about how on edgy and moody I’ve been recently due to the added stress of the business.
+He thought it might be helpful for me to outsource parts of my business to reduce my stress levels.
+He said to me that sites like dua.co.uk do great bookkeeping, but I wasn’t sure it was for me.
+I like to do things my own way and at my own speed.
 Being from New York originally, patience has never been my strong-suit, but now it’s occasionally non-existent.